utly22/BREAK-/README.md

 # BREAK-
-App that Rewards you with math
+This is Break!

+Break is an amazing application that will give you reward your for doing simple arithmatic problems